 Do you need community service hours or are you a Scout?
 We can always use help, whether it's donated goods, cash or sweat equity.
-High-need items include garden gloves (esp. youth sizes), shovels, rakes, watering cans, seeds, native plants, and leaf mulch.
-High-need deeds include weeding and mulching our gardens, mulching our paths and filling the Gator Bags of our 13 new tree seedlings.
+High-need items include garden gloves (esp. youth sizes), seeds, native plants, fruit/vegetable/herb plants, leaf mulch, and large logs.
+High-need deeds include weeding and mulching our gardens and maintaining our paths.
 If you'd like to make a donation, help on the grounds, or are in search of service hours or a Girl Scout/Eagle Scout award, get in touch with our environmental education teacher.
 Cash and in-kind donations made to our PTA are tax-deductible.

 Outdoor Learning Spaces

-The outdoor classroom used to be a mostly neglected courtyard of grass with a few bushes and trees on the edges.
+The outdoor classroom in the courtyard used to be a mostly neglected area of grass with a few bushes and trees on the edges.
 Thanks to about 100 volunteers and generous grants from the Dominion Foundation, FCPS Facilities, and our own community, we transformed the turf into native plant gardens that attract butterflies and bees AND into a permeable paver patio with picnic tables that attract students and staff.
-On any given day, you may find a small group of students reading, ESOL students practicing vocabulary, mentors meeting with their mentees, classes learning about habitats or soil, second-graders collecting milkweed for their monarch caterpillars, fourth-graders checking the temperature on our big thermometer, or teachers finding a few minutes of peace and quiet.
-Just about anything can happen out here.
+On any given day, you may find a small group of students and classes learning, mentors meeting with their mentees, or teachers finding a few minutes of peace and quiet.

 FCPS initially planted the meadow to prevent flooding in the houses down the hillside.
-We've since expanded it, connecting it to our raised beds.
 Classes come to the meadow to learn about soil absorption, soil conservation, erosion, stormwater runoff, root systems, habitat, pollination, lifecycles, biodiversity, adaptation, ecosystem functions -- the list goes on.
-It's also turning out to be a fun place to watch wildlife.
-A flock of goldfinches who love the black-eyed susan and coneflower seed heads has moved in.
-One class was able to observe deer from their classroom; a dad reported seeing two fox play in the meadow one evening.
-Read here to learn more about the making of our meadow.
+It's also a fun place to watch wildlife.